 They’re narcissistic and apathetic.
 Yes?
 It’s an age-old mantra built on misunderstanding and mistrust.
 Trouble is just energy pointing in the wrong direction.
 What if we take that energy and make it into something positive?

 Make (Good) Trouble CIC is a social enterprise that aims to give teenagers the resilience, tools and courage to make a difference in their locality and in the world.
-Together, we make thought-provoking programmes, delivered via broadcast media, to inspire teens and parents everywhere to understand each other better, and to be the change they want to see in society.
+Together, we make thought-provoking programmes, delivered via digital and broadcast media, to inspire teens and parents everywhere to understand each other better, and to be the change they want to see in society.

 Make (Good) Trouble Productions is a teen-led enterprise.
-One city, one village, one group of teens at a time, we get them thinking and creating with – and without – their smartphones.
-We put them in touch with inspiring mentors and encourage them to challenge and change attitudes to issues around mental health and emotional wellbeing.
+One city, one village, one group of teens at a time, we put them in touch with inspiring mentors and encourage them to challenge and change attitudes to issues around mental health and emotional wellbeing.
 They document their endeavours on digital and social media, inviting audiences everywhere to get involved.

-Our BBC Sussex & BBC Surrey radio show, Raising Teens, sees parents looking at the issues they and their children face – from social media, relationships and body image to mental health, education and politics.
+Our BBC Radio Sussex radio show, Raising Teens, sees parents and teens looking at the issues they face – from social media, relationships and body image to mental health, education and politics.